 These games are much more difficult to get into.
 An understanding of the rules is essential and you also have to overcome the condescending stares of the hardened Gamblers who are not too pleased to have a green player fumbling their way through the game.
 It can be incredibly intimidating.

 It’s all part of the experience and there are ways to learn the games and become a master without spending a penny we will come to that later.
 Most people who visit Vegas want to Shoot craps, Play Blackjack or Spin the roulette wheel.
 It’s as Iconic as the empire state building or the Hollywood walk of fame.

-The big three of Tables games are the only games a beginner need consider.
+The big three of Tables games are the only games a beginner needs to consider.
 While there are plenty more available they are harder to find and harder to master.
 We say just stick to the big 3:

-The Dealer will deal each player 2 cards along with 2 for themselves.
-Player cards are face up, but the dealer’s cards only the second card is face up.
+The Dealer will deal each player with 2 cards along with 2 for themselves.
+Player cards are face-up, but the dealer’s cards only the second card is face-up.
 The players then make their plays in turn from right to left. only when a player is finished his turn does the game more to the next player. each player may make multiple “moves” before moving on.